phil303/react-touch/README.md

 #### Props
 - `onHoldProgress?: Function`
 When the hold makes progress, this callback is fired.
-Update intervals can be adjusted by configuration
+Update intervals can be adjusted by the `updateEvery` key in the configuration.

 - `onHoldComplete?: Function`
 When the hold has completed, this callback is fired.
+Length of hold can be adjusted by the `holdFor` key in the configuration.

 #### Callback Argument Keys
   - `holdProgress`

 #### `<Draggable />`

-Used to create a component that can be dragged. `Draggable` takes a position style as a prop and will pass updates to the child component via a callback.
+Used to create a component that can be dragged. `Draggable` requires a `style` prop defining its initial position and will pass updates to the child component via a callback.

 #### Example Usage
 ```javascript